OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/keystore-plugin/intro.md

 ---
-summary: Use the Key Store Plugin to securely store, get and remove secrets (key-value pairs) on iOS & Android devices.
+summary: Use the Key Store Plugin to securely store, get, and remove secrets on iOS and Android devices.
 tags:
 locale: en-us
 guid: 22f4fa5c-b7e7-4fd6-a629-e1e33e738e1a